 Synthesizing Product and Service Fragmentation

 The suite of applications used across the ‘Completion Tools’ department was built in disparate silos, without any consistency in a number of aspects.
-This was creating difficulty and complexity in data redundancy and overall user experience when looking to use software designed by engineers.
+This was creating unnecessary needs for extra engineering efforts, data management redundancy, and general branding inconsistencies.

 By developing set of design principles and standards that can be applied to department-wide software development and approaching existing applications with user-centered methodologies, we could improve key business metrics and user satisfaction of tools they are required to use day-to-day.